codeverbojan/weather-map-slider/README.md

 A modern interactive weather map built with Leaflet, GSAP, and vanilla JavaScript.
 The UI includes scroll-based transitions, temperature unit toggling, sidebar animations, and localStorage-based bookmarks.

+> **Note:** Previous versions used GSAP for animations, but all animations have now been replaced with lightweight, performant CSS transitions and JavaScript.

 ## Features

 - 🌤️ Clickable weather stations with real-time OpenWeatherMap data